Shipping Glossary

 Tracking Number

-What a tracking number is, how to find yours, and how tracking works across carriers.
+What a tracking number is, how to find yours, what each status means, and how tracking works across USPS, FedEx, and UPS.

 Definition

-A tracking number is a unique alphanumeric code assigned to a package when a shipping label is created.
-It allows the sender and recipient to monitor the package's journey from origin to destination through the carrier's tracking system.
+A tracking number is a unique alphanumeric code assigned to a package the moment a shipping label is created.
+It lets the sender and recipient follow the package's journey from origin to destination through the carrier's tracking system, and it is the reference you use to confirm delivery, resolve disputes, and file insurance claims.

 What Is Tracking Number?

-A tracking number is a unique alphanumeric code assigned to a package when a shipping label is created.
-It allows the sender and recipient to monitor the package's journey from origin to destination through the carrier's tracking system.
+A tracking number is a unique alphanumeric code assigned to a package the moment a shipping label is created.
+It lets the sender and recipient follow the package's journey from origin to destination through the carrier's tracking system, and it is the reference you use to confirm delivery, resolve disputes, and file insurance claims.

 When you create a shipping label, the carrier assigns a unique tracking number that is encoded in the label's barcode.
-As the package moves through the carrier's network, it is scanned at each facility, and those scans update the tracking information in real time.
+As the package moves through the carrier's network, it is scanned at each facility, and those scans update the tracking information in near real time.
 USPS tracking numbers are typically 20-22 digits long, FedEx tracking numbers are 12-15 digits, and UPS tracking numbers start with '1Z' followed by 16 alphanumeric characters.
-Tracking provides statuses like 'Picked Up,' 'In Transit,' 'Out for Delivery,' and 'Delivered.'
-Most carriers retain tracking information for 120 days to 1 year after delivery.
+Tracking provides statuses like 'Pre-Shipment' or 'Label Created,' 'Picked Up,' 'In Transit,' 'Out for Delivery,' and 'Delivered.'
+Most carriers retain tracking information for 120 days to two years after delivery.
+The tracking number is generated at the same time as the label, so the cheaper your label, the cheaper every tracked shipment becomes.
+With retail rates climbing again in the 2026 increases (USPS +5.4%, UPS +5.9%, FedEx +5.9%, effective late December 2025 into January 2026), the tracking number stays the same but the price behind it does not, which is why sellers move volume to discounted labels below commercial rates.

 Why It Matters